HL-Kang/HL-Kang/README.md

 and we found this change can be see in the main branch

+Secondly we use the “Create a new branch for this commit and start a pull request.”
+Function.

 <!---
 HL-Kang/HL-Kang is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.